 For those that fit within these criteria it is important to understand your rights, so that you can gain access to the full benefits for which you are entitled.
 You can visit the social security website for more information on calculating your benefits.

 If you have questions or concerns regarding your divorce in the Greater Seattle Area, we suggest hiring an experienced family law attorney.
-Please contact Elise Buie Family Law Group, PLLC for a free consultation.
+Please contact Elise Buie Family Law Group, PLLC for a consultation.